FeedJonathanFoundation/ubisoft-game-lab/README.md

 **Sound Designer:** Mark Latimer

 ## Ubisoft Game Lab 2016
-Lumina was awarded **Best Creativity and Integration of Theme** at Ubisoft Game Lab 2016
+Lumina was awarded **Best Creativity and Integration of Theme** at the Ubisoft Game Lab Competition 2016